-If the status of a device is View only, you need to change the device password to match the environment password.
-To update a device password, click Change password from the PowerStream Plus main menu.
+If the status of a device is View only (the device tile has a red border), you need to change the device password to match the environment password.
+When a Maevex 6100 Series device in your environment is in View-only ( ) mode, an icon ( ) option to change the device password displays on the top right corner of the device tile.